badsmoke/tasmota-ota-upgrade/README.md

 jq

-# customize version in the file
+# customize version in the file and adjust ip range

 VERSION=14.4.1
+IP_RANGE="192.168.0.0/24"

 then